PIONEERING INNOVATION IN THE UPSTATE

 SCBIO supports and advances South Carolina’s life science industry through collaboration, advocacy, workforce development, enhanced purchasing power and education.
 The organization works towards ensuring that South Carolina’s companies, research institutions, and citizens reap the economic and societal benefits of a world-class life sciences cluster.

 CUBEInC is a 30,000 square foot research facility located on the Prisma Health’s Patewood campus, focusing on developing high-impact medical technology and devices for disease management.
 At CUBEInC, Clemson faculty and students work closely with researchers from Prisma Health and the Steadman Hawkins Clinic of the Carolinas in the fields of biomaterials and devices.

-The 191-acre campus is equipped with some of the best data infrastructure in the state and home to over 180 medical professionals, along with the Clemson University Center for Human Genetics and the Greenwood Genetics Center.
+The 191-acre campus is equipped with some of the best data infrastructure in the state and is home to over 180 medical professionals, along with the Clemson University Center for Human Genetics and the Greenwood Genetics Center.
 It is a dynamic knowledge community for collaboration, providing a deeper research base, a critical mass of scientists and capabilities, and the ability to provide advanced education and training in genetics and life sciences.

 The Upstate has a network of excellent hospitals, technical training schools and more than 26 colleges and universities actively working together with industry leaders and educators on all levels, from K-12 to technical training and professional advancement, to ensure access a highly-skilled workforce for decades to come.